Anveks/Angular-Theory-and-Practice/README.md

     </select>
 ```

-In this case # won't be a sign of an id (overall it is a bad practice to give id's in Angular), but an object of Reference Type - [object HTMLSelectElement].
+In this case # won't be a sign of an id <sub>(overall it is a bad practice to give id's in Angular)</sub>, but an object of Reference Type - [object HTMLSelectElement].
 It's value can be used both inside the HTML and by a class.

 NB: Template Reference Variable is a shorter alretnative to two-way binding.